-3.3.2 Privatising Social Security
+3.3.3 Privatising Social Security

 A more drastic reform option is to privatise social security.
 In a privatised social security system, households pay mandatory contributions to private saving accounts.
 These contributions earn an actuarially fair rate of return on some asset market, chosen by the social security fund (or possibly the household itself).
 However, in the absence of liquidity constraints, households can easily adapt their portfolio to neutralize the actions of the social security fund.
 The net effect of a system of private saving accounts is then very similar to a setting without social security.
 In this section, I investigate the effects of privatising social security by lowering the replacement rate of social security by 10%.
-This reduction in social security is compensated for by a corresponding increase in government debt, that is used to reimburse existing generations for the expected loss in income.
-The compensation is calculated from equation (34) in section 2.6, i.e. using the proper stochastic discount rate.21 Figure 13 specifies the value of the bonds to be handed over by the government to existing generations, per generation member.